 We sat in between two couples at one of these tables for six.
 To my left were an irrelevant local couple as keen on not talking to anyone else at the table as they were on only ordering cocktails with their meal, yet having no idea what St~Germain was.
 To the right were a Nigerian/Azerbaijani couple who epitomized a modern London that the rest of the country seems hellbent to unravel.
-What was more notable about them however was that they represented the “modern” British wine drinker in their bottle choice: a bubbly that wasn’t Champagne with a retail price around £12.
+What was more notable about this far more interesting couple was that they represented the “modern” British wine drinker in their bottle choice: a bubbly that wasn’t Champagne with a retail price around £12.
 And of course, while blissfully happy with their wine, they wished they knew more about wine.

 During a week stay up in “Old Blighty”–which actually had quite decent weather with little rain and mild temperatures–I attended tastings of top wines from: France, Bordeaux, Rioja, Barolo, and had a slew of various wines when out with friends and colleagues.
 Some were traditional.
 Some were “natural”.
 Some weren’t amazing, but they were few and far between.

 Stepping out of professional settings and donning my well-worn as well as oft-preferred “drinking hat”, I picked up a number of bottles from Waitrose in the £6-10 range to see how they were.
 Sadly, they were all quite drinkable and even downright decent.

 Why do I say sadly?
 Because cheap wine isn’t sustainable despite the fact that 1/3rd of the British claim that won’t spend more than £5 on a bottle of wine.
 Ironic given that they’ll often spend that on one pint of beer.